hurraygong/MU3DSP1.0/Readme.md

 # README
 SCpre-seq, an end-to-end sequence-based tool using a residue level mutation-based 3D structure information to assess single point mutation effects on protein thermodynamic stability and applying to dingle-domain monomeric proteins.
+More information can be checked at the [tutorial](https://scpre-seq.readthedocs.io/en/latest/).
 ## Install dependencies
 #### 1. Install Anaconda3